 What happened in the Lek case?

-An area of Lowell is considered a high gang area by local police.
-One night, Detective Sandoval and his partner were in plainclothes in an unmarked police car.
-According to Sandoval, he and his partner were looking for motor vehicle violations to address gang suppression through motor vehicle stops.
-Sandoval testified that he was not required to do traffic enforcement that night and was doing it by his own free will.
+The Detective and his partner were in plainclothes in an unmarked police car.
+According to the Detective, he and his partner were looking for motor vehicle violations to address gang suppression through motor vehicle stops. the Detective testified that he was not required to do traffic enforcement that night and was doing it by his own free will.

-For reasons Sandoval did not testify to, he targeted Lek’s vehicle.
-He then observed Lek’s vehicle roll a stop sign and continued to follow the car before pulling him over.
-Lek gave the officer what he believed to be a fake ID, and Sandoval ordered Lek out of the vehicle for a pat frisk.
+The Detective then observed Lek’s vehicle roll a stop sign and continued to follow the car before pulling him over.
+Lek gave the officer what he believed to be a fake ID, and the Detective ordered Lek out of the vehicle for a pat frisk.
 Without securing the defendant in handcuffs, telling him he was under arrest or that the vehicle would be towed, Detective Sandoval began to search the vehicle and found a gun in the firearm.

 The state defends the search as a lawful inventory search according to the police department’s policy.
 Under that policy, a search may be performed if the owner of the vehicle is arrested.
 The officer then advises the owner that the vehicle will be taken to a police facility for safekeeping and that the search will be conducted at that location.
 Obviously, none of these procedures happened in this case.